Electrocoating for Furniture Finish

 The cathodic system is the opposite.

-The paint solution carries positive charged while the object is the negative
+The paint solution carries positive charge while the object is the negative

 electrode.
-Both the anodic and and cathodic system is very similar but the
+Both the anodic and cathodic systems are very similar, but the

-properties of paint result is not the same.
+properties of the paint result are not the same.
 Anodic systems apply paint to

 positively charged substrates.
 The negatively charged pigment and resin